-One of the noticeable and consequently famous things about Massachusetts is the accent, particularly the Boston accent.
+One noticeable and consequently famous thing about Massachusetts is the accent, particularly the Boston accent.
 Almost anyone will recognize the Boston accent immediately after the person starts talking.

 Yet, one thing is clear the Boston accent is unmistakable but really difficult to master and replicate.
 Even some great actors have butchered it.
 Its most conspicuous feature is being non-rhotic (dropping the r), but even that is full of caveats.
 We cannot do the Boston accent, so we can’t and won’t try to teach you how to talk with a Boston accent.

-The large Irish heritage is another thing Massachusetts is known for.
+The sizeable Irish heritage is another thing Massachusetts is known for.
 Although Massachusetts was initially a Puritan stronghold, the wave of European immigrants of the 19th century changed that.
-The great famine in Ireland lead hundreds of thousands of Irish to migrate to America, and many of them concentrated in Boston and Massachusetts.
+The great famine in Ireland led hundreds of thousands of Irish to migrate to America, many of whom concentrated in Boston and Massachusetts.

 Cape Cod is one of the most famous parts of Massachusetts.
-It is known for its seemingly endless beaches, the tranquil and coastal lifestyle, and fishing culture.
-Because of its 64 km of beaches, Cape Cod is a popular summer destination but the wonderful views are available all year.
-Some would even argue that there’s something even more special about going there in cold misty weather.
+It is known for its seemingly endless beaches, tranquil coastal lifestyle, and fishing culture.
+Because of its 64 km of beaches, Cape Cod is a popular summer destination and one of the best places to visit in the USA in June, but the beautiful views are available all year.
+Some would even argue that there’s something even more special about going there in cold, misty weather.

-One of the highlights of Cape Cod is the 15 lovely beach towns that offer a romantic and relaxed way of life and the historic lighthouses of different sizes, formats, and colors.
-Five of them are available for a visit, but our suggestion is to visit the Highland Light, also known as the Cape Cod Lighthouse.
+One of the highlights of Cape Cod is the 15 lovely beach towns that offer a romantic and relaxed way of life and historical lighthouses of different sizes, formats, and colors.
+Five of them are available for a visit, but we suggest visiting the Highland Light, also known as the Cape Cod Lighthouse.

-Founded in 1950 in Quincy, Massachusetts by William Rosenberg, the firm was bought in the 1990s by Baskin-Robbins and in 2020 by Inspire Brands.
-Today Dunkin’ has about 12 900 stores in 42 countries making it one of the biggest coffee shop and donut shop chains in the world.
+Founded in 1950 in Quincy, Massachusetts, by William Rosenberg, the firm was bought in the 1990s by Baskin-Robbins and in 2020 by Inspire Brands.
+Today Dunkin’ has about 12 900 stores in 42 countries, making it one of the world’s biggest coffee shop and donut shop chains.
 Dunkin’ is very popular for its donuts, bagels, coffee, and munchkin (donut holes).

 Despite being spread throughout America and the world, New England is where Dunkin’ is really popular and part of the everyday life of many Massachusetts.
 Traveling through the state, you will find countless shops and have many opportunities to try their popular donuts and coffee.